 We’re recommending the 256GB version of the Quest 2 because you can’t upgrade the device’s storage, so it’s better to go with the bigger model in case you need the space.
 There is a 128GB model if you’re looking to save some cash, though.

-The Oculus Quest 2 does it all, no matter what kind of VR you're looking to experience, at a price that's surprising in the best way.
+The Meta Quest 2 does it all, no matter what kind of VR you're looking to experience, at a price that's surprising in the best way.

-Best Budget VR Headset: Oculus Quest 2 128GB
+Best Budget VR Headset: Meta Quest 2 128GB

 - ✓ Base model is the rock-bottom price for premium VR